 To resolve this you will need to turn off the caching for the block by adding a parameter like cache=0 to the block Comcode (the Block construction assistant has a visual option for this, under the Advanced block parameters).
 Turning off caching will not affect performance much.

-The default top menu in Composr 10+ is actually not in a panel at all, it's coded directly into the GLOBAL_HTML_WRAP.tpl template.
+The default header-menu in Composr 10+ is actually not in a panel at all, it's coded directly into the GLOBAL_HTML_WRAP.tpl template.

-Your panel pages by default are just Comcode pages that use the block tag for arrangement of blocks, such as the managed menu block, menu.
-Blocks are described in the Using blocks tutorial, but basically, you can use any of the blocks that begin with the name side_ on your panel pages to add dynamic elements, as well as any Comcode (Comcode menus are actually created using the Comcode menu tag).
+Your panel pages by default are just Comcode pages that use the block tag for arrangement of blocks, such as the menu block, menu.
+Blocks are described in the Using blocks tutorial, but basically, you can use any of the blocks that begin with the name side_ on your panel pages to add dynamic elements, as well as any Comcode.
 To edit a panel page, go to Admin Zone > Structure > Panel/layout editor (Zone editor).

-Menus are not used by default in panels, as we use drop-down menus in the main site header.
+Menus are not used in any of the default panels, as we use drop-down menus in the main site header.
 However, most of the menu types are designed for use in panels.

-- You will very rarely want to put new Comcode menus or managed menus onto anything other than a panel page, although there is nothing stopping you putting them anywhere Comcode or Tempcode is supported.
+- You will very rarely want to put new menus onto anything other than a panel page, although there is nothing stopping you putting them anywhere Comcode or Tempcode is supported.

 Menu auto-generation / chaining (advanced)There is a way to include the Sitemap directly into menus.

 - for the main sitemap page, which includes the whole Sitemap.

 - for the admin menu, which includes stuff just from the Admin Zone and Content Management Zone.